 PACE work supports access to the curriculum and enables disadvantaged pupils to have greater confidence and independence to help them engage more with the wider community and prepare for adulthood.

 Evidence: Examination Results/CATS Data/Case Studies/Pupil Profiles/Pupil Destinations

-In 2020/21 all Year 11 students achieved at above or beyond predicted grades.
+For the last 3 years 90% of all Year 11 students achieved at above or beyond their predicted grades

 Parents and pupils of inpatients and daypatients involved in medical needs education groups report especially positively on information provided around special consideration and access arrangements.
 Evaluations show that knowledge and understanding shows an increase for both pupils and parents/carers.

 One of the key aims of the medical needs groups is to re-engage and support reintegration back into educational provision.
 Pupils and parents report back very positively on this aspect of the work (see Conference Posters)

 Is the right focus being placed on areas for improvement?
 Is Pupil Premium appropriately targeted on areas for improvement?

 Qualitative and quantative evaluation from the conference posters and projects improved motivation in targeted students and provided good value.
 The Reward Points System provides clear incentives and stages for marking and staging progress for outpatient pupils and still represents very good value.
 Progress evidenced here also tends to correlate with wider attainment.